influxdata/influxdb-client-js/influxdb-client-apis.gettasksidrunsidlogsrequest.runid.md

 ## GetTasksIDRunsIDLogsRequest.runID property

-ID of run to get logs for.
+The ID of the run to get logs for.

 <b>Signature:</b>